-The BISC Summer Program in International Law is considered in residence at Queen's Faculty of Law.
+The International Law Program is considered in residence at Queen's Faculty of Law.
 Any combination of exchange credits, letter of permission credits or non-law courses cannot exceed the equivalent of one year of study (28-34 upper year credits).